A Kolmogorov metric embedding for live cell microscopy signaling patterns: Results

 \subsection{ERK and AKT signaling in 2-D+time monolayer of human breast epithelium}

 Live movies of human breast epithelial cell monolayers were captured in six different imaging experiments.
-Each movie contains ERK-KTR and AKT-KTR channels, as well as an H2B (nuclear marker).
 Each experiment captured four or five movies from each of wildtype cells plus five different mutations for a total of 147 movies.
 The movies contained an H2B nuclear marker, as well as ERK and AKT KTR reporters on three separate channels.
 The movies were captured at 5 minutes per frame for 24 hours.
 Each frame was $1024x1024$ pixels.
-Figure \ref*{fig:figure1} shows an example image frame from this data (A), the 3-D kymograph (B), the 2-D projected kymograph (C) and the embedding of the 147 movies into a 3-D RKHS (D).
-The mutations chosen for this application exhibit distinct patterns of ERK signaling, as seen in \ref*{fig:figure1}C as diagonal yellow stripes of ERK activation across the monolayer.
-These distinct signaling patterns are captured by the FLIF compression as can be seen by the segregation of the representative points for each movie in the RKHS, \ref*{fig:figure1}D. We compute the cluster structure function (CSF) in the RKHS embedding, preserving the principal six dimensions of the RKHS embedding as there are six ground truth classes.
+Figure \ref*{fig:figure1} shows an example image frame from this data (A), the 2-D+time SSF with a single image frame in gray (B), the 1-D+time spatial maximum intensity projection as a 2-D pattern visualization (C) and the embedding of the 147 movies as a 3-D RKHS or pattern space (D).
+The mutations chosen for this application exhibit distinct patterns of ERK signaling \supercite{Jacques2021}, as seen in (C) as diagonal yellow stripes of ERK activation across the monolayer.
+These distinct signaling patterns are captured by the FLIF compression as can be seen by the segregation of the representative points for each movie in the RKHS (D).
+We compute the cluster structure function (CSF) in the RKHS embedding, preserving the principal six dimensions of the RKHS embedding as there are six ground truth classes.
 The CSF is computed against the ground truth classes, in the RKHS as the distance from each point to the centroid of the mutation associated with that movie, as in Section \ref*{Sect.CSF_methods}.
-For ERK, the CSF is $[1.1,0.23]$ (the first value is the mean CSF across the 147 kymographs, the second value is the standard deviation).
+For ERK, the CSF is $[1.1,0.23]$ (the first value is the mean CSF across the 147 movies, the second value is the standard deviation).
 For AKT, the CSF is $[1.3,0.18]$, significantly higher ($p<1e-10$) compared to the ERK CSF, indicating that AKT is significantly less informative compared to ERK w.r.t. the observed signaling patterns.